ibtisammidlet/subbind/subbind addon/README.md

+aiming:
 -myrcene Ki OR IC50 OR EC50 to google
 -auto scihub switch
 -selectivity.